Project Selection Methods for Decision Making

 2. Constrained Optimization Method

 Using these methods provide many benefits to the organization ‘ s future operations.
 It is better to select The Constrained Optimization Method for big and complex projects.
 If the project is small and less complex, the Benefit Measurement Methods can be more effective.

 This method is useful for the projects which are based on the present value of estimated cash flow.
-In order to make a decision, cost benefit of each project can be calculated and compared with the other projects.
+In order to make a decision, the cost-benefit of each project can be calculated and compared with the other projects.

 Discounted Cash Flow

-In this method the present value of a future return is calculated by using an applicable discount rate.
-Simply it calculates the the future value of money which can not be the same as it is today.
+In this method, the present value of a future return is calculated by using an applicable discount rate.
+Simply it calculates the future value of money which can not be the same as it is today.

 Economic Model or Economic Value Added (EVA)

 The Economic Model is an estimate that focuses on the return earned by the company.
 It is the net profit after deductions.
 The project with the highest economic value can be selected.

 The scoring model is one of the easiest models for project selection.
 In this method, the project selection team comes together and list the selected projects then determines the criteria for selecting.
 According to the determined criteria and priorities, each project is scored.
 The project which has the highest score will be selected by the management.

 Net Present Value (NPV)